leehehe-planet/leehehe-planet/README.md

 ## Hi there 👋
-Hi, I want to develop an interactive web <br>
+I want to develop an interactive web. <br>
-You can make the template you need with your notion
+i can make the template i need with my notion.
+##
 <div align="left">
   <p>🥒 The language I want to learn</p>